Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 Hot Air Balloon Wildlife Safari:

 Hot Air Balloon Safaris can now be taken in Murchison Falls Park.
-It is the only park in Uganda where you can take a hot air balloon wildlife Safari.
+It is the only park in Uganda where you can take a hot air balloon Wildlife Safari.

 Rise at dawn over the savannah – watch the sunrise and then glide over the park above the tree-tops where you can see the most wildlife below.

-The park is filled with vast herds of buffaloes, elephants, giraffes, antelopes.
+The park is filled with vast herds of buffaloes, elephants, giraffes, and antelopes.
 Watch the predators below as they come home from a night’s hunt.